cloudflare/cloudflare-docs/content/fundamentals/reference/sdk-ecosystem-support-policy.md

 We provide three primary stages of development: early access, active support, and end of life.

 {{<Aside type="note">}}
-These lifecycle stages may be known by different names however, the underlying principles are the same.
+These lifecycle stages may be referred to in different terms across Cloudflare products, but the underlying principles are the same.
 {{</Aside>}}

 ### Early access